GW: Don't Go Back

 I've made the timeline to show the relevance between the cult history, what happened near the time period of the game, and when the player is playing the game, so everything is coherent.

-Player & Human NPC Concept
+Player & NPC Concept

 Player Name: Aster